|Riding Style||All Mountain Freestyle|

 Switch: Same each way.

-Pipe: Pretty good in the pipe if you like a stiffer board but we would like to see a little more edge hold to make it a all conditions pipe board.
+Pipe: Pretty good in the pipe if you like a stiffer board but we would like to see a little more edge hold to make it an all conditions pipe board.

 Jibbing/Rails– not a jib/rails board with this flex.

-Jumps: This has some of the old feeling that the camber HKD had when it came to going off big jumps.
+Jumps: This has some of the old feelings that the camber HKD had when it came to going off big jumps.
 It can handle any size jump.
-However it doesn’t have the pop that the HKD had.
+However, it doesn’t have the pop that the HKD had.
 Not lifeless but not super poppy.